cannon707/InvoiceScanner/README.md

 # Followup

 The detail of the images on the GUI are intentionally set at a low resolution.
 I designed this to run on a machine running OS X Mavericks.
 The image that is cropped, however, is set to the highest resolution the webcam can run.
+So the saved image will be a much better quality.